 "I suppose it must be a sort of speech.
 Would to God I knew certainly the thing that should be said!
-Aeroplanes at Madrid!
+Aeroplanes at Arawan!
 They must have started before the main fleet.
+And the people only ready!
+Surely..."

-"Oh! what can it matter whether I speak well or ill?" he said, and felt the light grow brighter.
+"Oh! what does it matter whether I speak well or ill?" he said, and felt the light grow brighter.

 He had framed some vague sentence of democratic sentiment when suddenly doubts overwhelmed him.
 His belief in his heroic quality and calling he found had altogether lost its assured conviction.
 The picture of a little strutting futility in a windy waste of incomprehensible destinies replaced it.
 Abruptly it was perfectly clear to him that this revolt against Ostrog was premature, foredoomed to failure, the impulse of passionate inadequacy against inevitable things.
 He thought of that swift flight of aeroplanes like the swoop of Fate towards him.
 He was astonished that he could have seen things in any other light.
 In that final emergency he debated, thrust debate resolutely aside, determined at all costs to go through with the thing he had undertaken.
 And he could find no word to begin.
-Even as he stood, awkward, hesitating, with an indiscreet apology for his inability trembling on his lips, came the noise of many people crying out, the running to and fro of feet.
+Even as he stood, awkward, hesitating, with an indiscrete apology for his inability trembling on his lips, came the noise of many people crying out, the running to and fro of feet.
 "Wait," cried someone, and a door opened.
+"She is coming," said the voices.
 Graham turned, and the watching lights waned.

-Through the open doorway he saw a slight girlish figure approaching.
+Through the open doorway he saw a slight grey figure advancing across a spacious hall.
 His heart leapt.
 It was Helen Wotton.
+Behind and about her marched a riot of applause.
 The man in yellow came out of the nearer shadows into the circle of light.

-"This is the girl who told us what Ostrog had done," he said.
+"This is the girl who told us what Ostrog had dune," he said.